 Union-State administrative, Role of the Finance Commission; legislative and financial relations; Governor; Chief Minister; Chief Secretary, Council of Ministers; State Secretariat; Directorates.

 Changing role of the Collector; Union state- local relations; Imperatives of development management , law and order administration; Democratic decentralization and District administration.

 Constitutional position; recruitment, Structure, training and capacity-building; Good governance initiatives; Staff associations; Code of conduct and discipline; Political rights; Grievance redressal machinery ; Civil service neutrality; Civil service activism.

-Parliamentary control of public expenditure; Budget as a political instrument; Role of finance ministry in fiscal and monetary area; Accounting techniques; Audit, Role of Comptroller and Auditor General of India, Role of Controller General of Accounts.
+Parliamentary control of public expenditure; Budget as a political instrument; Role of the finance ministry in the fiscal and monetary area; Accounting techniques; Audit, Role of Comptroller and Auditor General of India, Role of Controller General of Accounts.